Click Here To Schedule A Consultation

 What is the most common type of acne?

-The most common types of acne lesions are whiteheads and blackheads.
-These types of acne form when oil glands at the base of hair follicles in the skin produce excess sebum that, in combination with dead skin cells, bacteria, and dirt, clog the pores in the skin.
-Whiteheads are closed comedones, meaning that the excess sebum and dead skin cells within the pores are covered with skin and do not have any exposure to oxygen.
-Blackheads are open comedones, and their dark color is due to the oxidization of the debris, sebum, and dead skin cells inside the pores that occur after exposure to air.
-Other types of acne include pustules, papules, nodules, and cysts.
+The most common types of acne lesions are comedonal acne, often referred to as whiteheads and blackheads.
+Comedonal acne forms when oil glands at the base of hair follicles in the skin produce excess sebum that, in combination with dead skin cells, bacteria, and dirt, clog the pores in the skin.
+Whiteheads are covered with skin and do not have any exposure to oxygen, causing them to look like flesh-covered bumps.
+Blackheads are open comedones and appear dark in color due to the oxidization of the debris, sebum, and dead skin cells inside the pores that occur after exposure to air.
 A board-certified dermatologist, such as Dr. Green in NYC, should always be your first resource to treat acne.
 Working with a dermatologist helps guarantee the acne treatments in your plan are well-suited to the specific types of acne you have, as well as best prevent acne scars from forming.

 cp 21 accutane MGWatermark V2 FRONT